Course Restrictions

 Open Courses

-A background in history or a related field is required for enrolment for all other courses listed 2200-4999. (ie. If a student wishes to enrol in an American history courses, but has never taken another history courses, background in American politics or literature may be considered an appropriate prerequisite.)
+HISTORY 2200–4999 requires a background in History or a related field for enrolment.
+For example, if a student wishes to enrol in an American History course but has not taken a prior History course, a background in American Politics or Literature may be considered an appropriate prerequisite.
 Enrolment is at the discretion of the department.

 Linguistics